-Open and Bright!
+\$639,900 Burke Open and Bright!
 4 bedrooms, 3 full baths, screened and o rear deck, backs to common space.
-Great commuter/GMU location.
-Updated kitchen and baths, new carpet, and freshly painted.
+Great commuter/GMU location Updated kitchen and baths, new carpet, and freshly painted.
 John Astorino 703-898-5148

-\$405,000 Newly renovated and freshly painted, this 3 BR, 2.55 BA TH is a must see!
-Hardwood over & dining room New SS appliances, new ceramic tile, nev counters in kitchen ind more.
-Finished wer level rec room.
-Backs to woods.
-Barbara Nowak 703-473-1803 Gerry Staudte
+\$405,000 Fantastic in Fairfax Newly renovated and freshly painted, this 3 BR, 2.55 BA TH is a must see!
+Hardwood New SS appliances. new ceramic tile, ne counters in kitchen and more.
+Finished Backs to woods.
+Barbara Nowak Gerry Staudte

-End unit condo with wrap around balcony!
-1300+ sq ft and garage parking!
-Luxury building with concierge, or pool, and more.
+End unit condo with wrap around balcony autiful views from this 12th floor unit.
+Two bedrooms, two baths, 1300+ sq ft and garage parking!
+Luxury building with concierge, oor pool, and more.
 Walkable to Silver Line metro.
 Marsha Wolber 703-618-4397